 In April 1981, the skeletal remains of a young woman were found off I-80 near Route 30 in New Lenox, Illinois.
-The cause of death is not clear, although there was no clothing found at the scene and investigators believe the body was intentionally place where it was found.
-The young woman was described as caucasian, blonde, standing at around 5’5, and between the ages of 23-40 years old at the time of her discovery.
+The cause of death was unclear.
+However, there was no clothing found at the scene and investigators believe the body was intentionally placed where it was found.
+The young woman was described as caucasian, blonde, standing at around 5’5", and estimated to be between the age of 23-40 years old at the time of her discovery.

 There was evidence of an antemortem nasal fracture, signifying a recent break prior to the young woman’s death.
 It is estimated that she likely died a year prior to her discovery.
-There were few clues at the scene and all leads have been exhausted.
-Multiple women have been ruled out as a match for this person.
+The young woman's case was entered into NamUs as UP3153 and standard analysis of STR markers and dental records was performed.
+Unfortunately these methods did not yield an identity.
+A forensic facial reconstruction was developed in hopes that someone might recognize the young woman.
+There were other few clues recovered from the scene and since then, all leads have been exhausted.
+Over the years, many missing women have been ruled out as a DNA match and the case eventually went cold.

 About Othram Inc.

 Othram is the world’s first private DNA laboratory built specifically to apply the power of modern parallel sequencing to forensic evidence.
 Othram’s scientists are experts at recovery, enrichment, and analysis of human DNA from trace quantities of degraded or contaminated materials.
 Founded in 2018, and located in The Woodlands, Texas, our team works with academic researchers, forensic scientists, medical examiners, and law enforcement agencies to achieve results when other approaches have failed.
 Follow Othram on Twitter @OthramTech or visit Othram.com to learn how we can help you with your case.
 With dnasolves.com anyone can make a difference and help solve the next cold case.